 Media Resilience Lab is a new two-year programme strengthening independent investigative journalism across Azerbaijan, Belarus, Russia, and other Eastern Partnership countries.
 It supports independent journalists through targeted funding for exile-based investigative media, helping teams collaborate and increase impact under pressure.
 The Lab also delivers practical training on data journalism, fact-checking, security, video reporting, and collaborative investigations, building skills and networks for long-term resilience.
 The project offers fellowships and internships with structured mentorship for media professionals across the region.
-Calls for Fellowship and Internship applications are now open.

 Media workers from Azerbaijan, Belarus, Russia, other Eastern Partnership countries, and Germany, based in-country or in exile, who collaborate with displaced newsrooms or report across borders.